On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

 \section{Factor equivalence, theorems of Burns and regulator constant}

-In this section, we explain some basic concepts in the theory of factor equivalence and its application to the Galois module structure of unit lattices.
-After that, we present some basic results on the regulator constants.
-Lastly, we explain the relationship between the theory of factor equivalence and the theory of regulator constant.
+In this section, we explain basic concepts in the theory of factor equivalence and its application to the Galois module structure of unit lattices.
+We then present some basic results on the regulator constants.
+Lastly, we explain the connection between factor equivalence and regulator constants.